internetguru/laravel-common/README.md

 ### Helpers

+> The `Helpers` class provides useful methods for Laravel applications.

 You can use the `Helpers` class methods, such as `getAppInfoArray` and `getAppInfo`, to get information about the application.

 ```html